We are so glad the weather forecast for today was wrong.

 From there, we kept on walking and finally reached the Sakamoto river (坂元川), which had another big construction going on along its banks.
 The bridge we were supposed to cross was no longer there.
 It was completely vanished most likely because of the newly built river bank walls, part of a project to bolster the coastal defenses.
 Instead, we had to cross the new bridge and followed the river bank, which eventually joined back up with the original route.
 Even if we could not follow the exact route, it was not a big deal as it was just a matter of whether we walk on this side of huge open empty farm field or that side.

 When we passed Sakamoto station (坂元駅), we saw a convenience store there and realized this was the first time we saw a decent store since we started walking from the trailhead of Mt.
 Karou this morning.
 So, if you walk this section from north to south, keep in mind this particular convenience store should be the last chance to get your supplies for the day.

-Today we walked 27km.
-We had to do a lot of paved road walking again, which really made me feel my feet.
-At Yamamoto town (山元町) office building, we left from the MCT route and headed to Yamashita station (山下駅), where we took train back to Shinchi station (新地駅) and came back to our hotel room for one more night.
+At Yamamoto town (山元町) office building, we left from the MCT route and headed to Yamashita station (山下駅.)
+As planned, we took a train to go back to Shinchi station (新地駅) and back to the same cozy hotel room for one more night.